-^{} Number of classes indicates how many classrooms fall into each size category (a range of total students per classroom).
-At the secondary school level, this information is reported by subject area rather than grade level.
+^{} Number of classes indicates how many classes fall into each size category (a range of total students per class).

 III.
 School Climate

 School Safety Plan (School Year 2010-11)

 This section provides information about the school's comprehensive safety plan, including the dates on which the safety plan was last reviewed, updated, and discussed with faculty; as well as a brief description of the key elements of the plan.